Credit risk, who decide

 The credit manager, while continuing to visit some strategic clients, relies on specialized partners such as financial information providers, credit insurers, factoring companies, debt collectors, etc. to achieve its mission.

-It loses in proximity with the customer and the business but gains enormously in efficiency and often in relevance of the information collected.
+It loses to the proximity with the customer and the business but gains enormously in efficiency and often in relevance of the information collected.

 The risk is that this will lead to a form of delegation of the credit decision to one of its partners, which must be avoided.